juanpablomedina-dev/liteflix_code/README.md

 ### Efficiency, Accesibility and Scalability.

-- **Lots of pure CSS**: All transitions and conditionally applied styling is made with mostly pure CSS and minimal JS, keeping everything flowing efficiently and smoothly.
+- **Lots of pure CSS**: All transitions and conditionally applied styling is mostly made with Tailwind (which falls back to pure CSS) and minimal JS, keeping everything flowing efficiently and smoothly.

 - **Efficient and well-thought React**: All components are deeply developed with efficiency in mind, trying to keep as less process-garbage as possible and minimizing renders.